Please do comment on my Twitter or Facebook page

 Sergei Filin, the battered ballet director, insisted on the new Hamlet going ahead this season, even as the administration have been retailoring the Bolshoi repertoire for more nationalist and traditionalist preferences during the Ukrainian crisis.
 Poklitaru, though he now runs a modern ballet troupe in Kiev, was the chief choreographer for the Sochi Olympics ceremony.

-The phrase ‘polite people’, by the way, was coined last year (as reported by the BBC) to describe the unmarked green-uniformed militiamen who appear to have been running everyday life in eastern occupied Ukraine.
+The phrase ‘polite people’, by the way, was coined last year (as ) to describe the unmarked green-uniformed militiamen who appear to have been running everyday life in eastern occupied Ukraine.

 Here’s a translation of the Izvestia report.